Rakesh555500/SpringBoot/README.md

  Used Spring spring scheduler to run and send payment notification if the start date of subsciber service is more than a month.

-# Specific End points and arguments has been noted below:(Its for reference and all negative scenarios has been handled and binded in response body with HTTP error code)
+# REST End points and arguments has been noted below:

 1. User Registration service